axoflow/axosyslog/README.md

 ## Contact and support

-In case you need help or want to contact us, open a [GitHub issue](https://github.com/axoflow/syslog-ng-docker/issues), or come chat with us on the [Axoflow Discord server](FIXME).
+In case you need help or want to contact us, open a [GitHub issue](https://github.com/axoflow/syslog-ng-docker/issues), or come chat with us in the [syslog-ng channel of the Axoflow Discord server](https://discord.gg/4Fzy7D66Qq).

 ## Contribution